French ambassador to Niger leaves as relations nosedive after coup

 The junta had ordered French ambassador Sylvain Itte to leave the country within 48 hours at the end of August in response to what they described as actions by France that were “contrary to the interests of Niger”.

-But Macron announced on Sunday the ambassador would return to Paris and French troops would leave.
+But in an about turn, Macron announced on Sunday that the ambassador would return to Paris and French troops would leave.

 Two security sources in Niger said Itte had flown out of the country.
-The news was later confirmed by the president's office in Paris.
+The president's office in Paris later confirmed Itte took off to Paris from the Chadian capital N'Djamena at around 8 A.M. on Wednesday.

+According to the Quai d'Orsay, he was received on his return by French Foreign Minister Catherine Colonna.

+“Today is a very proud day for me, and especially for the Nigerien people, hearing of the French ambassador’s departure who stubbornly stayed in Niger to show that the new government was not a real authority,” local resident, Yucouba Abdou, told Reuters.

 There have been almost daily protests against France in Niamey since the military took power.
 Crowds of junta supporters have spent days camping outside a French military base to demand the troops' departure.